justinmeiners/justinmeiners.github.io/think-in-math/README.md

 ## Problem Representation

 Just as programming languages are rigid in their ability to abstract, they also are rigid in how they represent data.
-The very act of implementing an algorithm or data structure is picking *just one* of the many possible ways to represen something; along with all the tradeoffs that come with it.
+The very act of implementing an algorithm or data structure is picking *just one* of the many possible ways to represent something; along with all the trade-offs that come with it.
-It is always easier to make tradeoffs when one has use cases in mind and understand the problem well.
+It is always easier to make trade-offs when one has use cases in mind and understand the problem well.

 For example, graphs (sets of vertices and edges) appear in many programming problems such as internet networks, pathfinding, and social networks.
-Despite their simple definition, choosing how to represent them is hard and varys greatly depending on use case:
+Despite their simple definition, choosing how to represent them is hard and varies greatly depending on use case:

 ![math graph](graph.gif)